 Our results also give us tools for collaboration, deeper insights and understanding, and can fuel compassion.

 Asking someone what Harry Potter House they belong to has become a common icebreaker.
 When people share a house, they feel an immediate sense of belonging and connection.
-Although many suspect Ravenclaw, I’m definitely Gryffindor.
+I’m a combination of Ravenclaw and Gryffindor.

 I’m sharing the results of my two favorite assessments.
 They’re my favorites because, of the gazillion quizzes I’ve taken, the feedback they provided resonated the most, felt accurate.
 Hopefully they’ll shed some light on who I am and how I interact with the world…

 I’m an AMFP!